rieck/harry/README.md

 common distance and kernel functions for strings as well as some excotic similarity measures.
-The focus of Harry lies on implicit similarity measures, that is, comparison functions that do not give rise to an explicit vector space, such as the Levenshtein distance.
-Harry complements the tool Sally that embeds strings in vector spaces, where explicit similarity measures can be computed, such as bag-of-word kernels.
+The focus of Harry lies on implicit similarity measures, that is, comparison functions that do not give rise to an explicit vector space.
+Examples of such similarity measures are the Levenshtein distance, the Jaro-Winkler distance or the subsequence kernel.

+During operation Harry loads a set of strings from input, computes the specified similarity measure and writes a matrix of similarity values to output.
+The similarity measure can be computed based on the granulartiy of characters as well as words contained in the strings.
+The configuration of this process, such as the input format, the similarity measure and the output format, are specified in a configuration file and can be additionally refined using command-line options.

+Harry is implemented using OpenMP, such that the computation time for a set of strings scales linear with the number of available CPU cores.
+Moreover, efficient implementations of several similarity measures, effective caching of similarity values and low-overhead locking further speedup the computation.

+Harry complements the tool sally(1) that embeds strings in a vector space and allows computing vectorial similarity measures, such as the cosine distance and the bag-of-words kernel.

 ## Similarity Measures